jphafner/physicsReport/README.md

     I gave them full credit.
 If they submitted it for grading, without previously submitting for review and made changed accordingly,
     I would grade based on the rubric.
+I view perfection as a process, and not as an achievable state.
+The student must show that they iterated towards perfection,
+    but not necessarily that they achieved perfection.

 As for expectations for expressing uncertainty,
     I would expect all students to be able to express the average of measurement with a minimum and maximum value.